 Treatment and prognosis

-Treatment centres around surgical removal, including liposuction, lipectomy or injection lipolysis.
+Treatment centers around surgical removal, including liposuction, lipectomy or injection lipolysis.
 Lesion removal is primarily for aesthetic reasons, although occasionally secondary aerodigestive compression mandates intervention.
 Recurrence is frequently observed.
 Abstinence from alcohol is advised if there is a relevant history.
 Spontaneous resolution is not seen 7.

 Its first description was in 1846 by Benjamin Brodie.
 The classical horse collar pattern of cervical lipomas distribution was described by Otto W Madelung in 1888.